willdurand-edu/security-slides/src/06_oauth.md

 in cooperation with the authorization server associated with the resource server.

-The OAuth 2.0 specification lists different types of authorization grants.
+The OAuth 2.0 specification lists **different types of authorization grants**.
 Each type has different security characteristics.
-The authorization grant types are:
+The **authorization grant types** are:

 * Authorization Code
 * Implicit